Share the love

 Available Treatments & Suggestions To Ease Menopause Symptoms

 HRT (Hormone Replacement Therapy) – HRT comes in the form of tablets, gels, implants and skin patches.
 It offers relief from menopause symptoms by replacing the lack of oestrogen experienced during the menopausal stage.
-Some HRT types may increase your risk to developing breast cancer.
-In most cases, the benefits of HRT are believed to outweigh the risks, however, speak to your GP especially if you have any concerns about taking HRT or if you have a history of cancer in your family.
+Some HRT types may increase your risk of developing breast cancer.
+In most cases, the benefits of HRT are believed to outweigh the risks.
+However, speak to your GP, especially if you have any concerns about taking HRT or if you have a history of cancer in your family.

 Vaginal Creams, Lubricants and Moisturisers – these help by providing topical oestrogen to target the issue of vaginal dryness.